vprusso/toqito/docs/contributing.rst

 3. If you're adding a new feature, you must add test cases and documentation.
 See `Adding a new feature`_ for a detailed checklist.

-4. When the code is ready to go, make sure you run the test suite using :code:`pytest`, :code:`ruff`, :code:`pylint` etc.
+4. When the code is ready to go, make sure you run the test suite using :code:`pytest`, :code:`ruff`, etc.

 5. When you're ready to be considered for merging, comment on your PR that it is ready for a review to let the :code:`toqito` devs know that the changes are complete.
 The code will not be reviewed